observablehq/plot/docs/interactions/crosshair.md

 ```
 :::

-In the future, displayed values will be automatically rounded to the coarsest precision that still distinguishes neighboring pixels.
+Displayed values are automatically rounded to the optimal precision that distinguishes neighboring pixels.

 ## Input events